matanamir/framing-socket/README.md

 The user can define their own frame_length reader function and rpc_id reader function to find and parse those values from the frame.

-It also includes a simplistic backpressure mechanism based on the socket.bufferSize.
-A max buffer size can be provided to tell the FramingSocket when to emit pause events.
+It also includes a simplistic backpressure mechanism based on the socket.bufferSize in two stages.  warn_buffer_bytes is the first watermark to start telling a user to back off via 'pause' and 'resume' events.  max_buffer_bytes is the second watermark where writes will be rejected completely.

 **Note**: *Still experimental.*